w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 **Theorem 2 (Chain Densisty)**  Chain desisty property is satisfied with $s_{cd}$ in BABE with probability $1 - \exp(-\frac{p_H\_\mathsf{timely}p_\bot^{\D_m} s_{cd} \omega_H^2}{2}) - \exp(-\frac{\gamma^2s_{cd}p_m\_\mathsf{timely}}{2+\gamma}) - \exp(-\ell)$ where $\omega_H \in (0,1)$ and $\gamma > 0$.

 **Proof:** We first find the minimum difference between the number of honest slots and the number of malicious slots in $s_{cd}$ slots belonging one synch-epoch.
-For this, we need to find the minimum number of honest slots $H$ and maximum number of honest slots $m$.
+For this, we need to find the minimum number of honest slots $H$ and a maximum number of honest slots $m$.

 We can show with the Chernoff bound that for all $\omega \in (0,1)$